 For pupils working below pre-key stage standard 1 (PK1) P levels 1-4 are currently being used to describe their level of attainment

-76% of pupils made expected, or above expected progress in english, which was a significant increase from the previous year.
-Progress outcomes for girls was slightly less than for boys and pupils in receipt of pupil premium was just above levels of their peers.
+Number: 74% of all pupils made expected or above expected progress.
+Progress outcomes for girls was less than for boys and pupils in receipt of pupil premium was above levels of their peers.

-In Essential skills last year, of 358 Personal Learning Plan objectives evaluated between 2018-2019, progress in 91% of these was at or above expected progress (a similar picture to last years data).
+Of 168 Personal Learning Plan objectives evaluated between April and November 2019, progress in 90% of these was at or above expected progress (a similar picture to last year’s data).

-Through assessment of Social Communication, Emotional Regulation and Transactional Support (SCERTS) the overall picture at the end of the year evidenced 16 Social Partners, 14 Language Partners and 12 Conversation Partners (a similar picture to last year, though with an increase in Conversational Partners and slight decrease in Social Partners).
+Through assessment of Social Communication, Emotional Regulation and Transactional Support (SCERTS) the overall picture at the end of the year evidenced 18 Social Partners, 14 Language Partners and 14 Conversation Partners (a similar picture to last year, though with a slight increase in Conversational Partners and Social Partners).